AndreasG11/MAE224/Lab-1,-Part-1:-Lab-Equipment-Basics.md

 <img src="https://github.com/d008/MAE224/blob/master/images/Fluke_73.png?raw=true" width="800">
 </p>

 We will mainly be reading D.C. voltages and currents in this lab.
 The meter is also capable of reading the average and root-mean-square Alternating Current (A.C.) voltages (and a few other things).
 Note that we can easily measure resistance and check the polarity of diodes with this tool as well.
-With the leads connected to the proper terminals, check the voltage output from your power supply (see below).
+There are limited multimeters in the lab, so when one is available, check the voltage output from your power supply with the leads connected to the proper terminals (see below).

 The second DMM available to you is the Keithley.
 <p align="center">